Oneflow-Inc/oneflow/docs/source/optim.rst

 Per-parameter options
 ^^^^^^^^^^^^^^^^^^^^^

-:class:`Optimizer` s also support specifying per-parameter options.
-To do this, instead of passing an iterable of :class:`~oneflow.autograd.Variable` s, pass in an iterable of :class:`dict` s.
+:class:`Optimizer` also support specifying per-parameter options.
+To do this, instead of passing an iterable of :class:`~oneflow.autograd.Variable`, pass in an iterable of :class:`dict`.
 Each of them will define a separate parameter group, and should contain a ``params`` key, containing a list of parameters belonging to it.
 Other keys should match the keyword arguments accepted by the optimizers, and will be used as optimization options for this group.